escher-ai/escher-cli/README.md

 ## Why do we use YAML (with JSON planned as well)?
 My bash script is just fine!

-Because YAML(and json) are human **and** machine readable whereas base arguments are **not**.
+Because YAML(and json) are human **and** machine readable whereas bash arguments are **not**.
 When is the last time you looked at a bash script looking for hyper-parameters, only to realized that some key parameters are missing?
 With `Escher` you won't have this problem.
 You can save all of the past and current runs as nicely readable YAML files(or json, Hjson Cson if you speak coffee script, whatever).

 - if you are writing a report, you can include these YAML/json/cson files directly into markdown or latex.
 - To see what you ran last night, you can `glob` all of the configurations with `runs/**/experiment.yml` and make nice tables in an instant.